pingcap/tidb/docs/design/2021-06-23-spilled-unparallel-hashagg.md

 * When the unparallel-agg exceeds the memory quota, this feature helps reduce memory usage and run the sql successfully.
 * When the parallel-agg exceeds the memory quota, the SQL will be canceled before.
 After the agg-concurrency args are set to 1, the SQL can run successfully.
 * When the ndv of the data is low, the SQL contains distinct function will be canceled before.
-After the agg-concurrency args are set to 1, the SQL can run successfully.
+This feature helps the SQL run successfully.
 * When the ndv of the data is high, the SQL contains distinct function will be canceled before.
-After the agg-concurrency args are set to 1, the SQL can be canceled successfully if there is insufficient memory.
+The SQL can be canceled successfully if there is insufficient memory.

 ### Compatibility Tests